bigcommerce/dev-docs/docs/api-docs/channels/channels-extending-existing.md

 ### Select partners

-- Update UI to use [BigDesign](https://developer.bigcommerce.com/big-design/) and the general design patterns and user flows demonstrated in the sample app (shown in the screenshots below) with Channel name, icon, and menu nav sections.
+- Update UI to use [BigDesign](https://developer.bigcommerce.com/big-design/) and the general design patterns and user flows demonstrated in the sample app (shown in the screenshots below) with channel name, icon, and menu nav sections.

 - Include sections in the [Channel API](https://developer.bigcommerce.com/api-reference/cart-checkout/channels-listings-api) request in the [app config object](#sample-channel-app-configuration).

 ### Channel app import section